jasper-zanjani/notes/lx/README.md

 Name                            | Description
 :---                            | :---
-Akira                           | design tool; alternative to `Sketch` and `Adobe XD` Anthos                          | Google cloud service, competitor to AWS, runs on Kubernetes Ardour                          | edit multiple audio tracks [[1](#sources)] Audacity                        | process and edit audio files [[1](#sources)] Bentoo Linux                    | Linux distribution made as a version of Funtoo which is easier to install
+Akira                           | design tool; alternative to `Sketch` and `Adobe XD` Ardour                          | edit multiple audio tracks [[1](#sources)] Audacity                        | process and edit audio files [[1](#sources)] Bentoo Linux                    | Linux distribution made as a version of Funtoo which is easier to install